British Drift Championship

 The series originally had two classes, Semi-Pro and Pro.
 However, due to the vast growth of the championship a third class was added for the 2011 season, called 'Super Pro' which became the highest class.
 The top drivers in the Pro class were merged into this new class.

 For the 2015 season the championship reverted to two classes; the three classes from 2014 were merged to create the Pro-Am and Pro class.
 A feeder series called Drift Cup was created to allow those wishing to take part in the series the chance to prove they have what it takes to drive in the main championship.

 In 2016, the series was taken over by the owner of the Irish Drift Championship, David Egan.
 Following the conclusion of the 2018 season, it was announced that Egan would be stepping down from his position, to be replaced by Matt Stevenson, a BDC Pro driver and 2014 Semi-Pro champion.

 Stevenson sold the championship to his understudy Frost at the end of 2020 after failing to make it a success.

-At the end of the 2022 season, following a string of catastrophic decisions from Stevenson and Frost, the championship folded.
+At the end of the 2022 season, the championship folded due to the impact of the COVID-19 pandemic and increasing costs.